waimea-cjmooney/300-achievements/README.md

 Replace this text with your project description and list the key features below

-- Feature 1 here
+- Account creation / sign in
-- Feature 2 here
+- Posting games / achievements
-- Feature 3 here
+- Completeing achievements
-- Feature 4 here
+- Saving achievement progress to account
 - Feature 5 here